lillyneveu/exceptional-realty/README.md

 # Description

-This is an example site for the Intro to Front-end Web Dvelopment Course for The Flatiron School
+This is an example site for the Intro to Front-end Web Development Course for The Flatiron School.

 # Contact